-For more than 40 years, A Day with Northwestern in Evanston has drawn more than 400 alumni, students, parents, and friends for a full day of presentations and lectures on timely topics from prominent Northwestern faculty and alumni.
-Attendees choose from 14 different lectures—on the arts, science, business, journalism, medicine, and more— to personalize their class schedule and enjoy engaging discussions with fellow alumni and friends.
+For more than 45 years, A Day with Northwestern in Evanston has drawn more than 400 alumni, students, parents, and friends for a full day of presentations and lectures on timely topics from prominent Northwestern faculty and alumni.
+Attendees choose from 14 different lectures—on the arts, science, business, journalism, medicine, and more— to personalize their class schedules and enjoy engaging discussions with fellow alumni and friends.
 View a social media recap of the 2015 event in this Storify. >>

-A Day with Northwestern 2015
+A Day with Northwestern April 9, 2016

 Norris University Center